Explore the latest books of this year!

 • 2022

-"Manifestos brings together for the first time in English the manifestos written by Édouard Glissant and Patrick Chamoiseau between 2000 and 2009.
-Composed in part in the aftermath of Barack Obama's election in 2008, the texts resonate with the current context of divided identities and criticisms of multiculturalism.
-The individual texts grapple with concrete historical and political moments in France, the Caribbean, and North America.
-Across the manifestos, as well as two collectively signed op-eds, the authors engage with socio-political aspects of climate catastrophe, resource extraction, toxicity, and neocolonialism.
-Throughout the collection, Glissant and Chamoiseau engage with key themes articulated through their poetic vocabulary, including Relation, globalization, globality (mondialité), anti-universalism, métissage, the tout-monde ("whole-world") and the tout-vivant ("all-living," including the relationship of humans to each other and "nature"), créolité and the creolization of the world, and the liberation from community assignations in response to individualism and neoliberal societies.
-Translated as the first volume in the Planetarities series with Goldsmiths Press, the themes of Manifestos resonate with the planetary as they work in response to contemporary forms of (economic) globalization, western capitalism, identity politics, and urban, digital and cosmic ecosystems, as well as the role of the poet-writer.
-A distinguishing feature of this publication is its interventional aspect, which prioritizes engaged scholarship and practice while demonstrating the relevance of the poetic in response to the urgencies of planetary crisis"-- Amazon
+This collection presents for the first time in English the manifestos by Édouard Glissant and Patrick Chamoiseau, written between 2000 and 2009, partly in response to Barack Obama’s election in 2008.
+The texts address the complexities of divided identities and critiques of multiculturalism, reflecting on historical and political moments in France, the Caribbean, and North America.
+The authors tackle socio-political issues such as climate catastrophe, resource extraction, toxicity, and neocolonialism.
+Key themes emerge through their poetic language, including Relation, globalization, anti-universalism, métissage, the tout-monde ("whole-world"), and the tout-vivant ("all-living"), emphasizing human connections and our relationship with nature.
+The concepts of créolité and the creolization of the world highlight the need for liberation from community constraints in the face of individualism and neoliberalism.
+As the inaugural volume in the Planetarities series with Goldsmiths Press, the themes resonate with contemporary challenges posed by economic globalization, identity politics, and various ecosystems.
+A notable aspect of this publication is its focus on engaged scholarship and the significance of poetry in addressing the urgencies of planetary crises.

 Manifestos